 The idea and official recognition of a DCLAU seems in part motivated to establish the DCLAU itself as a (Cash Cow) Franchise, much like the shared universes/franchises of the Marvel (now incidentally owned by Disney) and DC franchises (or alterantively, Disney's own "Princess" franchise).

 Played with as well.
 In The Suite Life of Zack and Cody, Cody tells Max that she's a better dancer than the girl in the Missy Eliot video; both are portrayed by Alyson Stoner.
-Also in The Suite Life of Zack and Cody, Maddie believe that she looks exactly like Ashley Tisdale, to which everyone else replies with "I don't see it."
+Also in The Suite Life of Zack and Cody, Maddie believe that she looks exactly like Ashley Tisdale as Sharpay, to which everyone else replies with "I don't see it."

 In the That's So Raven episode "Checkin' Out", Raven uses a device called a Secretech.
 The Secretech previously appeared in The Suite Life of Zack and Cody episode "Forever Plaid", where London used it in class to check her schedule.